poommer/poommer/README.md

-- 👋 Hi, I’m Poom. (@poommer)
+- 👋 Hi, I’m Poom. (@poommer)<br>
-- 👀 I am interested in coding
+- 👀 I am interested in coding<br>
-- 🌱 I’m currently learning python language, Java language, HTML&CSS, Javascript and SQL
+- 🌱 I’m currently learning python language, Java language, HTML&CSS, Javascript and SQL<br>
 <!-- - 💞️ I’m looking to collaborate on ...--->
 - 📫 How to reach me
-      - Facebook:Siripoom Limesoontorn
+      - Facebook:Siripoom Limesoontorn<br>
-      - IG:pppoommer
+      - IG:pppoommer<br>
-      - Linkedin:www.linkedin.com/in/siripoom-lim
+      - Linkedin:www.linkedin.com/in/siripoom-lim<br>
 <!---
 poommer/poommer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.